Overfritter/BTC-prediction-sentiment-analysis/README.md

 ### The repository is organized as follows:

-sentiment_analysis/: Contains the code to perform sentiment analysis on financial news or social media data using ChatGPT.
+sentiment_analysis/: Contains the code to perform sentiment analysis on Tweets using ChatGPT.
 This includes scripts to send batch requests to the OpenAI API and process the sentiment scores.

 btc_price_prediction/: Houses the linear regression models that use Time Series Cross-Validation (TSCV) to predict Bitcoin prices based on the sentiment scores generated from the sentiment analysis.

 eda/: Includes scripts for Exploratory Data Analysis (EDA) to help you understand the data, visualize trends, and gain insights from the sentiment scores and Bitcoin price data.

 data/: This directory contains the datasets used in the analysis, such as historical Bitcoin prices and sentiment scores.

-notebooks/: Jupyter notebooks for running the code interactively and documenting the process.

 requirements.txt: A file listing the required Python packages to run the code in this repository.